U.S. Route 46: Morris and Essex counties

 At a three-way intersection which was formerly Ledgewood Circle, Route 10 begins straight while US 46 turns left to continue east as a two-lane undivided road through more development, crossing the Dover and Rockaway River Railroad's High Bridge Branch.
-Upon crossing the Dover and Rockaway River Railroad's Chester Branch and passing through Kenvil, the road enters Mine Hill Township, where the road becomes three lanes with two westbound lanes and one eastbound lane.
+Upon crossing the Dover and Rockaway River Railroad's Chester Branch and passing through Kenvil, the road enters Mine Hill, where the road becomes three lanes with two westbound lanes and one eastbound lane.
 The route passes through Wharton at its southern tip before continuing into Dover.
 US 46 narrows back into two lanes, becoming Blackwell Street as it passes St. Clare's Dover General Hospital.
 The road widens to four lanes as Blackwell Street splits from it at an eastbound exit and westbound entrance prior to a bridge over the Rockaway River and NJ Transit's Morristown Line/Montclair-Boonton Line.
 A short distance later, US 46 intersects the southern terminus of Route 15 and passes over the Dover and Rockaway River Railroad's Dover and Rockaway Branch.
 From here, the route continues on McFarland Street.
 US 46 continues east, entering Rockaway Township, where there is an intersection with CR 513.
 Past CR 513, the road narrows to two lanes as it heads northeast through Rockaway Borough before turning east and crossing the Rockaway River and the Dover and Rockaway River Railroad's Dover and Rockaway Branch.
 The route continues northeast, entering wooded residential areas as it heads into Denville and has a limited interchange with I-80, where it can only be entered to and from the westbound lane and where US 46 east can only be entered from the eastbound lane and to the eastbound lane.
 As it crosses under I-80, US 46 becomes a six-lane divided highway.